 However, since social networks are individual companies, they all have their own rules for how to use their trademarked images.
 For example, there are a lot of rules to follow if you want to use the Facebook logo on the web, in print, or on TV.

 Let’s talk about some of the most popular social networks and their guidelines for using their names and logos on your promotional items.
+You can jump to your favorite social media network with our list below.
 By learning all of the rules now you’ll have a better idea for how to setup up your promo items when it’s time to order!

 Facebook is by far the most popular social network, which means that it’s a great idea to direct your customers to your company page or group.
 However you can’t just copy and paste the Facebook logo from their website and call it a day.
 There are multiple things that need to be checked before it’s okay to print the logo on your promotional items.

 First of all, according to the brand guidelines from Facebook itself, you can only use the Facebook ‘f’ logo to refer to: